Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 To help you on your journey, here are additional resources:

-• CAEL (Council for Adult and Experiential Learning): National organization promoting PLA best practices
+- CAEL (Council for Adult and Experiential Learning): National organization promoting PLA best practices and maintaining school databases

-• LearningCounts.org: Online portfolio development courses specifically for PLA
+- LearningCounts.org: Online portfolio development courses specifically for PLA with templates and examples

-• Your State Certification Board: Contact them directly about PLA credit acceptance for licensure
+- Your State Certification Board: Contact them directly about PLA credit acceptance for licensure (links in state-specific sections above)

-Your path from recovery to counselor represents hope for countless others who will follow.
+Your path from recovery to counseling represents hope for countless others who will follow in your footsteps.
 By earning credit for your experiential learning, you’re not just saving time and money—you’re honoring the education that comes from lived experience and preparing to pass that wisdom forward to those who need it most.

 Want to learn more about specific degree programs that welcome students in recovery?
-Explore our guides to online substance abuse counseling degrees and building on degrees you already have.
+Explore our guides to online substance abuse counseling degrees and build on the degrees you already have.
 Your journey has prepared you for this moment—now it’s time to take the next step.

 Frequently Asked Questions About Recovery Experience and College Credit